Benefits of joining the library

 - a range of information books

-- books from other libraries – you can order books online using your card number and PIN
+- books from other local libraries – you can order books online using your card number and PIN

 - our online reference books including the Encyclopaedia Britannica Junior or Britannica Student – log in from home or in the library using your card number